Green cleaning services are the ideal complement for maintaining the health and safety of your gym, as well as your employees and customers.

 - Wipe down all equipment at the end of the day with microfiber towels and a Green Seal certified disinfectant.

-- Check on restrooms and showers at regular intervals, and investigate automated, touchless, self-cleaning systems, such as UV lighting, to reduce the volume of bacteria presence, as well as the time required to clean.
+- Check on restrooms and showers at regular intervals, and investigate automated, touchless, self-cleaning systems, such as UV lighting, to reduce the volume of bacteria present, as well as the time required to clean.

 - Make sure to pay close attention to the cleanliness of the business management offices as well, specifically the electronic and communication equipment, which are hotbeds for germs and virus'.